jenineharris/foundation-biostat-2020/README.md

 **Book club (10%)**

-For book club you will be assigned to a team by the topic you are most interested in and your team will be responsible for leading a 20-minute class discussion or activity on the topic.
-The discussion or activity should include opportunities for participation by other students in the class (no 20-min presentations).
+For book club you will be assigned to a team by the topic you are most interested in and your team will be responsible for leading a class discussion or activity on the topic.
+The discussion or activity can be during class time, or on the Discussion Board during the week of book club.
+The discussion or activity should include opportunities for participation by other students in the class with clear instructions for how to participate.
+Please let Dr. Harris know your team preference for: (1) doing a "live" via zoom activity or discussion, or (2) doing a Discussion Board activity or discussion so she can alert your classmates.

 Additional details will become available when book club gets closer.
 Like Statistics in the Wild, the book club team scores will be complete (100), partial (70), or incomplete (0).
 Contributing to your book club team is also part of the professionalism score in class and your team will be asked to evaluate your contribution.
 It is possible that students in the same team will receive different scores if peer-evaluations indicate a lack of contribution by one or more team members.

 **Midterm + final project (70%)**